hpsc-lab/GPI2.jl/README.md

 ```shell
 julia -e 'using GPI2; gaspi_run()' -- -m machinefile $(which julia) $(pwd)/examples/hello_world.jl
 ```
-Yes, you need `julia` twice in the command: The first one just executes the `gaspi_run` command, while the second one is the command that is executed in parallel.
-And yes, you need the `$(pwd)`s to ensure that the `gaspi_run` does pick the right files.
-If you have not installed GPI2.jl in your default Julia depot, you also need to add a `--project="/abs/path/to/GPI2.jl"` argument to each call to Julia.
+You need `julia` twice in the command: The first one just executes the `gaspi_run` command, while the second one is the command that is executed in parallel.
+You also need the `$(pwd)` to ensure that `gaspi_run` picks the right file.

 ### Issues when relying on the `module` command